 We saw a wide variety of silhouettes this year, including pants and even leggings that continue to intrigue the daring bride.
 The traditional bride would be pleased to see the mermaid gowns with overskirts and classic ball gowns with flowing capes and long trains.
-There seems to be a clear cut when it comes to what’s IN and whats OUT for this coming season.
+There seems to be a clear cut when it comes to what’s IN and what’s OUT for this coming season.
 IN is the simple lines, sophisticated and reserved classic style with lace and embellished embroidery that includes multiple layers of fabric.
-OUT are the see through illusion gowns.
-From the bodice to the skirt, the ultra sexy bride is a little too out-there for most designers who are opting to embrace a more dignified sexy look this season.
+OUT is the see-through illusion gowns.
+From the bodice to the skirt, the ultra-sexy bride is a little too out-there for most designers who are opting to embrace a more dignified sexy look this season.

 From Left to right: Pnina Tornai, Justin Alexander, Ines Di Santo, Ines Di Santo, Gracy Accad, Gracy Accad